-When a direction-finding station is not satisfied with its observation, it shall request the aircraft station to repeat the transmission.
+- 2.6.2.6 When a direction-finding station is not satisfied with its observation, it shall request the aircraft station to repeat the transmission.

-When a heading or bearing has been requested, the direction-finding station shall advise the aircraft station in the following form:
+- 2.6.2.7 When a heading or bearing has been requested, the direction-finding station shall advise the aircraft station in the following form:

 - 1) the appropriate phrase;

-- 2) bearing or heading in degrees in relation to the direction- finding station sent as three figures;
+- bearing or heading in degrees in relation to the direction- finding station sent as three figures;

-- class of bearing;
+- 3) class of bearing; and

 - 4) time of observation, if necessary.

-When a position has been requested, the direction-finding control station, after plotting all simultaneous observations, shall determine the observed position of the aircraft and shall advise the aircraft station in the following form:
+- 2.6.2.8 When a position has been requested, the direction-finding control station, after plotting all simultaneous observations, shall determine the observed position of the aircraft and shall advise the aircraft station in the following form:

 - 1) the appropriate phrase;

 - 2) the position;

-- 3) class of position;
+- 3) class of position; and

-time of observation.
+- 4) time of observation.

-2.9.2.9 As soon as the aircraft station has received the bearing, heading or position, it shall repeat back the message for confirmation or correction.

-2.9.2.10 When positions are given by bearing or heading and distance from a known point other than the station making the report, the reference point shall be an aerodrome, prominent town or geographic feature.
+- 2.6.2.9 As soon as the aircraft station has received the bearing, heading or position, it shall repeat back the message for confirmation or correction. - 2.6.2.10 When positions are given by bearing or heading and distance from a known point other than the station making the report, the reference point shall be an aerodrome, prominent town or geographic feature.
 An aerodrome shall be given in preference to other places.
-When a large city or town is used as a reference place, the bearing or heading, and the distance given shall be measured from its centre.

-2.9.2.11 When the position is expressed in latitude and longitude, groups of figures for degrees and minutes shall be used followed by the letter N or S for latitude and the letter E or W for longitude, respectively.
-In radiotelephony the words NORTH, SOUTH, EAST or WEST shall be used.

-2.9.2.12 According to the estimate by the direction-finding station of the accuracy of the observations, bearings and positions shall be classified as follows:
+When a large city or town is used as a reference place, the bearing or heading, and the distance given shall be measured from its center. - 2.6.2.11 When the position is expressed in latitude and longitude, groups of figures for degrees and minutes shall be used followed by the letter N or S for latitude and the letter E or W for longitude, respectively.
+In radiotelephony the words NORTH, SOUTH, EAST or WEST shall be used. - 2.6.2.12 According to the estimate by the direction-finding station of the accuracy of the observations, bearings and positions shall be classified as follows:

-Bearings:
+\\Bearings:\\